nagasudhirpulla/taming_python/blog/skills/pandas_series_to_dict.md

 **Series** is like a column of a pandas dataframe.
 It has index, values and a series name The image shown below tries to describe the anatomy of a DataFrame
 <hr/>
-In this post we are going to learn how to convert a pandas series into a
+In this post we are going to learn how to convert a pandas series into a dictionary

 ### Online Interpreter